sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Scribble](https://www.canvasflip.com/visual-inspector/scribble/), by CanvasFlip Inc: Upload your designs, invite your team to edit copy in the browser and sync the changes back to your Sketch document.
 - [Jane Doe](https://github.com/konki-vienna/jane_doe), by Konstantin Demblin: This Sketch Data plugin adds localized profile names (powered by uinames.com) to your design. - Get diversity into your content.
 - [Paste Direct](https://github.com/yudiz-solutions/paste-direct), by Sudev Kiyada: Design like a guitarist!
+- [Lottie Sketch Export](https://github.com/buba447/lottie-sketch-export), by Brandon Withrow: Native Sketch plugin for exporting Artboards and Symbols into Lottie JSON
 - [Timelapse](https://timelapsesketch.com), by Team Timelapse: Create beautiful high-speed videos of your work in Sketch and show off your progress.
 - [Android Screenshot](https://github.com/sylvainleris/fr.y3s.sketch.screenshot), by Sylvain Leris: A Sketch plugin to take screenshots of Android device connected over USB.
 - [Laboji](https://github.com/rezaaa/Laboji), by Mohammad Reza Mahmoudi: A sketch plugin for adding emoji on layer name like colorful labels or tags.
 - [Sketch Plugin Skew](https://github.com/mheesakkers/sketch-plugin-skew), by Misha: A Sketch plugin for skewing (or shearing) shapes horizontally or vertically.
+- [Symbol Text Inspector](https://github.com/dbilyk/symboltextinspector), by Dmitri Bilyk: Easily inspect the specifications of all text overrides in symbols, including in nested symbols.
 - [6Spiral](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin), by Matej Marjanovic: 6Spiral is a sketch plugin to draw spiral shapes (archimedean and logarithmic spirals) and it also allows you to convert the 2D spirals into 3D-like helix shapes at a specified isometric angle.
-- [Symbol Text Inspector](https://github.com/dbilyk/symboltextinspector), by Dmitri Bilyk: Easily inspect the specifications of all text overrides in symbols, including in nested symbols.
 - [Truncate Text Lines](https://github.com/mamuso/sketch-truncate-textlines), by Manuel Muñoz: Truncate the number of lines of a textbox, adding an ellipsis if needed.
 It works using words or characters.
 - [Overrideit Sketchplugin](https://github.com/ahmedmigo/overrideit-sketchplugin), by Ahmed Genaidy: Overrideit is sketch plugin that allow designers to search in overridelist and overrides dropdowns, and with many other features.
 - [Rough](https://github.com/mathieudutour/rough-sketch), by mathieudutour: Transform your shapes in a sketchy, scribbly, hand-drawn-like, style.